-Nonetheless, despite our newfound political awareness around specific issues, the films of Burton have a special place in the history of American cinema and in the hearts of goths and punks throughout the globe.
-We’re taking a look at his filmography and separating the essentials from what you’d be better off skipping.
+Nonetheless, despite our newfound political awareness around specific issues, Burton’s films have a special place in the history of American cinema and in the hearts of goths and punks worldwide.
+We’re taking a look at his filmography and ranking it from worst to best.

 19. Dumbo (2019)